Understanding Sole Proprietor: Pros, Cons, and Steps to Start Your Business

 Taxation

 Sole proprietors report business income on personal tax returns, avoiding corporate tax rates.
 Corporations face the possibility of double taxation unless structured as an S corporation.
-Partnerships pass income through to partners’ personal taxes, similar to sole proprietorships.
+Partnerships pass income through to partners’ taxes, similar to sole proprietorships.
 LLCs offer flexibility, allowing owners to choose taxation as a sole proprietorship, partnership, or corporation.

 Growth and Funding